phetsims/phet-info/doc/new-dev-onboarding.md

 - Console.log
-  - A favorite amongst JavaScript developers, console.log allows you to log values to the console, which can help developers take a peek into what is happening in the code at run time.
+  - A favorite amongst JavaScript developers, console.log allows you to log values to the console, which can help developers take a peek into what is happening in the code at runtime.
 - Debugger
   - You can insert the `debugger` keyword in code to set a breakpoint that allows you to explore code in a paused state in a console.